📝

 Which of the following provides a comprehensive summary of the entire passage?

-AThe myth of meritocracy obscures entrenched structural inequalities while providing a moral justification for the unequal outcomes observed across contemporary global education systems.
+CThe myth of meritocracy obscures entrenched structural inequalities while providing a moral justification for the unequal outcomes observed across contemporary global education systems.

-BThe internal logic of meritocracy compels struggling students to internalize their academic performance as failure, thereby shifting the burden of reform onto individuals rather than systems.
+DThe internal logic of meritocracy compels struggling students to internalize their academic performance as failure, thereby shifting the burden of reform onto individuals rather than systems.

 💡